Projects in Developmental Psychology Supervised by Rachel White

 rewhite@hamilton.edu

 The ability to actively control our thoughts, behaviors, and emotions influences nearly every aspect of our lives.
-From preschool children trying to inhibit the impulse to grab a friend’s toy to adults battling the urge to procrastinate, we all struggle at times with this important skill.
-Students could investigate topics related to a range of questions, such as: How can we improve self-control across the lifespan?
-What strategies are most effective at different ages and in different contexts?
-How does self-control contribute to important life outcomes like school readiness, social competence, or physical and mental health?
+From toddlers learning to share their toys to adults battling the urge to procrastinate, we all struggle at times with this important skill.
+My research addresses questions such as: How can we improve self-control across the lifespan?
+Which strategies are most effective at different ages and in different contexts (e.g., regulating emotions, avoiding temptation)?
+How does self-control contribute to important life outcomes like school readiness, parenting behaviors, or physical and mental health?